Aliases for E2F4 Gene

 External Ids for E2F4 Gene

 The protein encoded by this gene is a member of the E2F family of transcription factors.
 The E2F family plays a crucial role in the control of cell cycle and action of tumor suppressor proteins and is also a target of the transforming proteins of small DNA tumor viruses.
 The E2F proteins contain several evolutionally conserved domains found in most members of the family.
 These domains include a DNA binding domain, a dimerization domain which determines interaction with the differentiation regulated transcription factor proteins (DP), a transactivation domain enriched in acidic amino acids, and a tumor suppressor protein association domain which is embedded within the transactivation domain.
 This protein binds to all three of the tumor suppressor proteins pRB, p107 and p130, but with higher affinity to the last two.
 It plays an important role in the suppression of proliferation-associated genes, and its gene mutation and increased expression may be associated with human cancer. [provided by RefSeq, Jul 2008]

 GeneCards Summary for E2F4 Gene

 E2F4 (E2F Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with E2F4 include Retinoblastoma and Erythema Infectiosum.
-Among its related pathways are Cyclins and Cell Cycle Regulation and Gene Expression.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+Diseases associated with E2F4 include Colorectal Cancer and Retinoblastoma.
+Among its related pathways are ERK Signaling and Cell cycle.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is E2F5.